 After 2 years of blogging, one fine day we decided that we want to move from wordpress.com to wordpress.org.
 It has been one of the wisest decision ever.

 Own the domain because PA and DA of your blog does matter in a long run.

 Handy Tips: Having a self-hosted site gives you a lot of scopes to experiment with your template, design, and moreover the ownership of your content.
 Believe us, you won’t regret it later.

 #4.
 Not giving importance to SEO

 To be honest, initially, we were clueless about SEO.
-We used to just write posts the way we wanted to — fancy titles, URLs and even content with no focus on keywords.
+We used to just write posts the way we wanted to — fancy titles, URLs, and even content with no focus on keywords.
 Our content used to be lost in the cyber world dying a silent death every time we used to publish.

-Few articles and some research later, we feel elated to share that a lot of our posts ranks on the first page of Google search and some posts rank first suppressing even Tripadvisor and other big sites.
+Few articles and some research later, we feel elated to share that a lot of our posts rank on the first page of Google search, and some posts rank first suppressing even Tripadvisor and other big sites.
 Even some of our high ranked posts also landed us the opportunity to contribute few excerpts for different travel guides for biggies like Expedia, Skyscanner and few others that are soon going to be published.

 Don’t underestimate the power of SEO and don’t let your content die a silent death in the cyber world.

 Handy Tips: SEO is the most important factor that contributes to your blog’s popularity.
 Writing posts around targeting SEO centric keywords where the competition is low is the best thing to do, instead of writing 100 random posts write just 10 posts that are SEO friendly and see the difference in traffic.
 Quality does matter a lot.